paulrouget/servo-embedding-example/README.md

 ## Sending events to servo

-As you can notice, user inputs have no effect on the page.
+As you can notice, user inputs have no effects on the page.
 Scrolling, clicks or keyboard inputs are not sent to servo yet.
 In our example, user events come from Glutin, and need to be sent to Servo via `handle_events(Vec<WindowEvent>)`.
-WindowEvents are use for Embeder to Servo communication.
+WindowEvents are use for embedder-to-servo communication.
 All the events are described in windowing.rs:

 https://doc.servo.org/compositing/windowing/enum.WindowEvent.html